mschwrdtnr/tensorflow-api-prediction/README.md

 ## Explanation of the python code
 @MaxWeickert

+## How to change something for own purpose
+- Use other variables for prediction?
+@MaxWeickert

+## Train a new Model
+@MaxWeickert

 ## Testing
 ### Test the prediction
 You can test the api with curl as follows: